How to Get a Plumber License in Nebraska

 Last updated: March 1, 2026

 Nebraska is a stable Midwest market with steady demand in Omaha and Lincoln, making it an excellent place to start a career as a plumber.
-Whether you're looking for a career change or entering the workforce for the first time, obtaining your plumber license in Nebraska is a structured process overseen by the Nebraska Department of Environment and Energy — Plumbing Program.
+Licensing in Nebraska is overseen by the Nebraska Department of Environment and Energy — Plumbing Program.
+The process does not require any pre-license education hours.
+You'll need to pass the Nebraska Journeyman Plumber Exam (administered by State-administered) with a score of at least 70%.

-Nebraska requires just 0 hours of pre-license education — one of the lowest requirements in the nation.
+Nebraska does not require any pre-license education hours.
 The total cost is relatively affordable at $150 to $350, including education, application, and exam fees.
 Most aspiring plumbers complete the entire process in 4-8 weeks, depending on how quickly they move through the coursework and exam preparation.

 | Requirement | Details |